How Kurt Davis quit the tech life to help people in Africa for a year

 VentureBeat: Where was the first place you landed?

-Davis: I went into South Africa and worked in the townships, around Johannesburg.
+Davis: I went into South Africa (team4tech.org) and worked in the townships, around Johannesburg.
 I rented a car, drove through Lesotho and Swaziland, went up to Mozambique.
 Then I went to West Africa, and from there to East Africa, and then worked my way back down to South Africa again.
 Finally, I worked my way back up to Ethiopia.
 I jumped around a bit.
 As I kept going, I kept finding new projects.
 There’s a cool project.
 There’s an entrepreneurial hub.
 I’ll go there and reach out to them.

 VentureBeat: Were you ever concerned about personal safety, or just dealing with the environment of poverty in some of these areas?